Lai Minhua: Death

 On 30 October 2015, she was found dead in a public toilet next to a private housing estate in Taipa.
-According to the police, Lai had taken sleeping pills, had cuts on her right neck and wrists, and a plastic bag was placed on her head.
-The wounds on her body were consistent with self infliction, but the utility knife apparently used was found neatly stored in the deceased's handbag.
+According to the police, Lai had taken sleeping pills and had cuts on her right neck and wrists; in addition, a plastic bag had been placed on her head.
+The wounds on her body were consistent with self-infliction, but the utility knife apparently used was found neatly stored in the deceased's handbag.

 Initially the possibility of suicide was ruled out, as no suicide note was found at the scene, and she was scheduled to go to Zhuhai that day to discuss anti-smuggling work with the local police.
-Later, the Judicial Police ruled out the possibility of murder, so she was suspected of dying by suicide.
-However, according to the Macau Independent Commission Against Corruption, Lai was not one of the targets of the ICAC's investigation, and there is no known reason for suicide.
+Later, the Judiciary Police ruled out the possibility of murder, so she was suspected of committing suicide.
+However, according to the Macau Commission Against Corruption, Lai was not the target of a commission investigation, and there was no known reason for suicide.

 On the day the news of Lai's death was posted, some netizens questioned the veracity of the claim of suicide, and citing whether the deceased could cut other parts of the body and use a plastic bag to cover their head, whilst under the influence of drugs, with multiple wounds.
 Hong Kong cartoonist Bai Shui expressed this question in cartoons in his satirical comic work "Warm Shui Theater".